yanzhangg/virtual-pet/README.md

 # Project Proposal: Virtual Pet

-My CPSC 210 personal project idea is to create a virtual pet.
+My project idea is to create a virtual pet.
 This idea was born out of the memories of the Tamagotchi digital pets back in the 1990s and early 2000s, so my project is a take on the digital pet character.
 This project will allow users to choose a pet (either a cat or dog), and take care of the pet through feeding and playing with their pet.
 In the future, if possible, I also want to have features where I can move the pet and be able to dress